kubocd/kubocd-doc/docs/user-guide/170-context-and-config.md

 !!! warning
     Referencing a non-existent context results in an error, except for the namespace-level default context.

+!!! tips

+    KuboCD provide a tool to display the resulting context, depending of the namespace: [`kubocd dump context`](./180-kubocd-cli.md/#kubocd-dump-context)

 If you've followed the full guide, your setup should look something like this:

 ``` { .bash .copy }